Last Updated on June 20, 2021 by Christine Kaaloa

-What are the major rental companies?
+What are the best phone rental companies in Korea?

-Where to get a rental phone in Korea?
+Where can rent a phone in Korea?

 There are rental stalls at the main airports, such as Incheon (not far outside the international baggage claim), Gimhae- Busan , Jeju International Airport, Gwangju rent them.
 Domestic airports in Korea, generally don’t have mobile rental shops.

 You can pick them up and drop them off at the main airports that rent them out.
 You can drop them off at different airport locations as long as the airport has a kiosk rental desk.

 Some airports, such as Busan and Incheon have their rental shops placed in travel convenient spots.
 For instance, downstairs (near ‘Baggage Claim and Arrivals’) is where you’d rent the phone and upstairs (‘Departure and Check in’) is the drop-off.